SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Method

-\textbf{(B) Three-Stage Diffusion Transformer.} Inspired by recent efficient architectures such as Hourglass-DiT~\cite{crowson2024hourglass} and U-DiT~\cite{tian2024udits}, we extend the baseline into a three-stage design (\cref{fig:architecture_overview} (a), left).
+\textbf{(B) Three-Stage Diffusion Transformer.} Inspired by recent efficient multi-stage architectures~\cite{crowson2024hourglass,tian2024udits}, we extend the baseline into a three-stage design (\cref{fig:architecture_overview} (a), left).
 The three stages are denoted as \textit{Down}, \textit{Middle}, and \textit{Up}.
-A single downsample layer is applied after the down stage and an upsample layer before the up stage, producing a compact latent representation of 1024 tokens ($32\times32$) in the middle stage.
-Half of the transformer layers are assigned to the middle, while the remaining layers are divided between the down and up—with slightly more layers in the up blocks, following SiD2~\cite{hoogeboom2025simpler}.
+A single downsample layer is applied after the down stage and an upsample layer before the up stage, producing a compact latent representation of 1024 tokens ($32\times32$) in the middle stage (bottleneck).
+Half of the transformer layers are assigned to the middle, while the remaining layers are divided between the down and up—with slightly more layers in the up blocks, inspired by the finding of SiD2~\cite{hoogeboom2025simpler}.
 This design cuts latency from \textit{2000\,ms} to \textit{550\,ms}, while increasing the validation loss to \textit{0.513} (\cref{fig:dit_ablation}, second column).

-\textbf{(C) Adaptive Sparse Self-Attention (ASSA) at High-Resolution Stages.} Although token downsampling in the middle stage reduces the overall computational cost, the bottleneck remains in the SA operations of the down and up stages.
-To alleviate this, we introduce an adaptive sparse self-attention (ASSA) (\cref{fig:architecture_overview} (b)) that replaces full SA over \textit{4096} tokens with two complementary components:
+\textbf{(C) Adaptive Sparse Self-Attention (ASSA) at High-Resolution Stages.} Although the three-stage design reduces the overall computational cost, the primary bottleneck remains in the SA operations in the down and up blocks.
+To alleviate this, we introduce an Adaptive Sparse Self-Attention (ASSA) (\cref{fig:architecture_overview} (b)) that replaces full SA over \textit{4096} tokens with two complementary components:

 \textbf{(i) Global Attention.} We apply Key-Value (KV) compression by performing a $2{\times}2$ convolution with stride 2 on the $k$ and $v$ feature maps.
 Given the key and value tensors $k, v \in \mathbb{R}^{H\times W\times d}$, we compute the compressed tensors